Yan-Oliveira/doc-fao/content/service-responsible/admin/communication-notifications.rst

 Communication & Notifications
 =============================

-This feature add-on adds a notification recipeint for agents, who set the services in the :doc:`../agent/avatar/personal-preferences` as responsible services.
+This feature add-on adds a notification recipient for agents, who set the services in the :doc:`../agent/avatar/personal-preferences` as responsible services.

 .. toctree::
    :maxdepth: 3